InteractiveFly: GeneBrief

 Neuroanatomical, functional, and behavioral analysis suggests that the Drosophila olfactory system has the capacity for reversible activity-dependent plasticity.
 Evidence of this plasticity is readily seen by measuring the volume of the V glomerulus.
 Because the volume increase can be induced by odor activation of ORs ectopically expressed in the CO2-activated OSNs, it is concluded that persistent stimulus-evoked activity in these neurons underlies these anatomical changes.
 It has been shown that stimulus-evoked plasticity is a general feature of the Drosophila olfactory system and not a peculiarity of the CO2 circuit.
 For instance, the volume of DM2 is increased by chronic exposure to ethyl butyrate, a ligand for the Or22a-expressing neurons that target DM2 (Sachse, 2007).

 Drosophila, CO2 is detected by a population of approximately 25-30 OSNs in the antenna that express the chemosensory receptor Gr21a, which along with Gr63a comprises the Drosophila CO2 receptor.
 These OSNs project axons that terminate in the V glomerulus in the ventral antennal lobe.
 The Drosophila CO2 circuit is ideal for studying odor-evoked plasticity because Gr21a-expressing OSNs are the only neurons in the fly that respond to CO2, and they do not respond to any other stimuli.
-In this work, we examined stimulus-evoked changes in the anatomy and function of the Drosophila CO2 circuit.
+In this work, stimulus-evoked changes were examined in the anatomy and function of the Drosophila CO2 circuit.
 The results provide functional evidence that a primary olfactory center is capable of activity-dependent plasticity (Sachse, 2007).

 The data are consistent with a model in which one class of inhibitory LNs and the output of the V glomerulus are the major targets of plasticity induced by sensory exposure.
 Under conditions of ambient CO2, the Gr21a circuit forms normally and small amounts of CO2 produce robust behavioral responses.
 When flies are exposed to elevated CO2 early in life, it is postulated that chronic activation of Gr21a neurons promotes functional changes in the LN2 subtype of inhibitory local interneurons without affecting either the functional properties of the OSNs or the CO2-evoked response of the LN1 neurons.
 It is suggested that the volume increases seen with CO2 exposure may result from neuroanatomical changes in the LNs, although their extensive glomerular arborization made this hypothesis difficult to test experimentally.
 Since a majority of the LN2 population in Drosophila has been shown to be GAD1 positive and thus to release GABA, as known for antennal lobe LNs in other insects, greater CO2-evoked activity of LN2s may lead to an increased inhibition of the PN postsynaptic to Gr21a OSNs.
 The finding of reduced activity in the output region of the PN innervating the V glomerulus supports this hypothesis.
 Thus, CO2-evoked activity would be attenuated in the antennal lobe circuit in these animals, producing a corresponding decrease in the intensity of the behavioral response (Sachse, 2007).